wojtekmach/req/README.md

   * A `{request, exception}` tuple.
 In that case, no further response steps are executed but the exception goes through error steps

-Similarly, an error step is a function that accepts a `request` and an `exception` and returns one of the following:
+Similarly, an error step is a function that accepts a `{request, exception}` tuple and returns one of the following:

   * A `{request, exception}` tuple